Siddheshdumre/Siddheshdumre/README.md

 # 💫 About Me:
-Hello World !!<br>I'm Siddhesh, a second-year B.Tech student majoring in Computer Science.
+Hello World !!<br>I'm Siddhesh, a Third-year B.Tech student majoring in Computer Science.
 I'm also a co-founder of Hyperbolic Designs, a web development and design company.
 Currently, I'm immersed in a major quant AI project and an LLM project.
 Alongside these, I'm writing a research paper, showcasing my passion for both academia and technology.
 I'm excited about the opportunities these projects bring and look forward to making meaningful contributions in both fields.<br><br><br><br><br><br>

 ## 🌐 Socials: